google/zetasql/docs/functions-and-operators.md

 **Description**

-Computes the inverse hyperbolic tangent of X. Generates an error if the absolute value of X is greater or equal 1.
+Computes the inverse hyperbolic tangent of X. Generates an error if X is outside of the range [-1, 1].

 ### ATAN2